-The application of user code actions is introduced in > Ranorex Studio expert > ⇢ User code library.
+The user code library is an expert topic explained in Ranorex Studio expert > User code library > ⇢ Introduction.

 Recording modules – code files

-- User code file for recording module and user code actions
+- The user code file for the recording module and user code actions.

-- User code action methods will automatically be inserted in here
+- User code methods from the user code library will automatically be added to this file.

 Viewing action code

-Click View Code, or press Ctrl + Enter
+Right-click it and click View Code, or press Ctrl + Enter.

 Converting to user code action

-- Double-click the user code action to see its code content
+Double-click the user code action to view its code in the code editor.